 Not all blood is the color red; sometimes blood is blue, like in octopuses.
 Iron makes the blood red, but the octopus's blue blood contains copper instead.
 This royal feature allows them to survive extreme temperatures.
 They are also kings and queens in maintaining their population on an upward trajectory.

-As you read the remaining octopus quotes, let us remember to contribute to the conservation of all endangered animals.
+As you read the remaining octopus quotes, let us remember to contribute to the conservation of all endangered members of the animal kingdom.
+As human beings, we've still got a lot more to do to protect the other creatures we share our planet with.